IanFindlay/streamtape/README.md

 ```
 python3 streamtape.py channel 03:00 -f my-download -r 07:00 -s
 ```
 Will record the stream at twitch.tv/channel at 03:00 local time.
-Save the downloaded file as my-download.ts and attempt to reconnect to the stream if the connection drops anytime before 07:00.
+Save the downloaded file as my-download.ts.
+Attempt to reconnect to the stream if the connection drops anytime before 07:00 and shutdown the computer once the stream ends after 07:00.